Eliyas0007/RNNbasedVideoPrediction/README.md

 #### RNNs(Vanilla-RNN, LSTM, GRU) + Conv2d

-In this model, we firstly compress an image to a 2d latent vector using CNN and appliy 3 types of RNN to predict next 10 frames.
+In this model, we firstly compress an image to a 2d latent matrix using CNN and appliy 3 types of RNN to predict next 10 frames.

 **Tested**